 Monthly water usage and wastewater treatment fees - Pure Cycle provides water and wastewater services to customers, for which the customers are charged monthly usage fees.
-Water usage fees are assessed to customers based on actual metered usage each month plus a base monthly service fee assessed per single family equivalent (SFE) unit served.
+Water usage fees are assessed to customers based on actual metered usage each month plus a base monthly service fee assessed per single-family equivalent (SFE) unit served.
 One SFE is a customer, whether residential, commercial or industrial, that imparts a demand on the Company's water or wastewater systems similar to the demand of a family of four persons living in a single-family house on a standard-sized lot.
 Water usage pricing is based on a tiered pricing structure.
-Pure Cycle recognizes wholesale water usage revenues at a point in time upon delivering water to its customers or its governmental customers' end-use customers, as applicable.
-Revenues recognized by Pure Cycle from the sale of "Export Water" and other portions of its "Rangeview Water Supply" off the "Lowry Range" are reported net of royalties to the State of Colorado Board of Land Commissioners (Land Board).
+Pure Cycle recognizes wholesale water usage revenues at a point in time upon delivering water to its governmental customers' end-use customers.
+Revenues recognized by Pure Cycle from the sale of "Export Water" and other portions of its "Rangeview Water Supply" off the "Lowry Ranch" are reported net of royalties to the State of Colorado Board of Land Commissioners (Land Board).
 Pure Cycle is the distributor of the Export Water and sets pricing for the sale of Export Water.
-Revenues recognized by Pure Cycle from the sales on the Lowry Range are shown net of royalties paid to the Land Board and amounts retained by the Rangeview District.
-For water sales on the Lowry Range, the Rangeview District is directly selling the water and deemed the primary distributor of the water.
-The Rangeview Water Supply" in Note 4 under "Rangeview Water Supply and Water System."
+Revenues recognized by Pure Cycle from the sale of water on the Lowry Ranch are shown net of royalties paid to the Land Board and amounts retained by the Rangeview District.
+For water sales on the Lowry Ranch, the Rangeview District is directly selling the water and deemed the primary distributor of the water.
+The Rangeview District sets the price for the water sales on the Lowry Ranch.
+See further description of "Export Water," the "Lowry Ranch," and the "Rangeview Water Supply" in Note 4 under "Rangeview Water Supply and Water System."

 Pure Cycle also sells raw water for industrial uses, mainly to oil and gas companies for use in the drilling processes (referred to as "O&G operations").
-O&G operations revenues are recognized at a point in time upon delivering water to the customer, unless other special arrangements are made.
+O&G operations revenues are recognized at a point in time upon delivering water to its governmental customers' end-use customers, unless other special arrangements are made.

-During the years ended August 31, 2022 and 2021, the Company delivered 404.9 million and 257.8 million gallons of water to customers.
-Of this, 70% and 60% was sold to O&G operators.
+During the years ended August 31, 2023 and 2022, the Company delivered 313.8 million and 404.9 million gallons of water to customers.
+Of this, 64% and 70% was sold to O&G operators.